finom/node-direct/README.md

 If your VPS contains a lot of applications and you don't want to set up NodeJS server for every application, you're in the right place. **node-direct** allows to run JavaScript on a server just like **.php** files are run.
 The tool initializes one NodeJS instance per many websites and executes JavaScript files when URLs like **example.com/foo/bar.srv.js** are requested. **.srv.js** extension is configurable.

 You know how to set up and run PHP script.
 You just need to upload it and run like this: *example.com/foo.php*.
 But what about NodeJS?
-You must define routes, run every app on its own port, se up deployment, make sure that all instances work after server reload...
+You must define routes, run every app on its own port, set up deployment, make sure that all instances work after server reload...
 It's OK if you do a big application but when you have only small server-side utilities (like ajax proxy) they just wasting your time.

 Install:
 ```sh